Mold shop quoting tool. Priced quotes for your top-volume part type, in 30 days.

 Estimators move from typing to judging.
 As more part families graduate into the tool over the months, the routine 80 percent of quotes run in minutes and they spend their hours on the unusual 20 percent that need real expertise.
 Estimator output goes up; estimator burnout goes down.

 Your monthly is flat.
-Small refinements to a running tool are included.
-Adding a new part family or a brand-new capability is a new tool, and we tell you about it openly before we build it.
-Most clients stay at their starting tier, and that is fine with us.
+Small refinements to the running quoting tool are included.
+Adding a new part family, or a brand-new capability like CAD-image upload or the historical-quote lookup, is a new tool, and we tell you about it openly before we build it.
+Plenty of shops run a full year on Starter with just the quoting tool, and that is fine with us.

 See more manufacturing builds.